flybywiresim/docs/docs/pilots-corner/advanced-guides/rejected-take-off.md

     The reason we mention runway length available for a rejected takeoff above, is that in some cases the ASDA can actually be shorter than the physical length of the runway.

     For example, in the U.S., airports must provide a 1000-foot runway safety area (RSA) or an engineered material arresting system (EMAS) beyond the runway end.
 If this isn't possible, one option is to shorten the length of the runway declared as ASDA to provide for the RSA.
-This could result in the ASDA being up to 1,000 feet shorter than the actual runway.
+This could result in the ASDA being up to 1000 feet shorter than the actual runway.

-When the aircraft speed is at or above 100 kts, it may become hazardous to reject a takeoff.
+When the aircraft speed is at or above 100 kt, it may become hazardous to reject a takeoff.
 Therefore, a takeoff is split into 3 phases:

-- Below 100 kts
+- Below 100 kt
-- Above 100 kts and below V~1~
+- Above 100 kt and below V~1~
 - Above V~1~

 !!! warning "Attention"

-    If the takeoff is rejected below 72 kts, spoilers & autobrakes will not activate, therefore full manual braking would be required in addition to the other stop actions listed in the rejected takeoff procedure.
+    If the takeoff is rejected below 72 kt, spoilers & autobrakes will not activate, therefore full manual braking would be required in addition to the other stop actions listed in the rejected takeoff procedure.

 Jump to [Rejected Takeoff Procedure](#rejected-takeoff-procedure)